Preparation of broth and pearl couscous:

 Oven:

-Bake everything for 1 hour at 195°C (375°F).
-Baste the vegetables regularly with the released juices for extra flavor and shine.
+Bake everything for 1 hour at 195°C. Regularly brush the vegetables with the released juices for extra flavor and shine.

-Place all the onion ingredients (onion, oil, cinnamon, lemon, raisins) in a saucepan.
-Caramelize over low heat for at least 20 minutes, until golden brown and soft.
+Put all the ingredients for the onion (onion, oil, cinnamon, lemon, raisins) in a pan.
+Let it caramelize on low heat for at least 20 minutes, until golden brown and soft.
 Stir regularly.

-Squeeze the lemon over everything.
-Remove the chicken, cut off the thighs and breast, and arrange them over the casserole with vegetables and pearl couscous.
+Serving: Squeeze the lemon over everything.
+Remove the chicken, cut off the thighs and breast, and distribute them over the baking dish with vegetables and pearl couscous, and place on the table.
 Serve with the caramelized onion on top.

 Tips